Regina Mingotti

-Regina Mingotti, born in Naples 16 February 1722, died Neuburg an der Donau 1 October 1808, was an Italian-Austrian operatic soprano.
+Regina Mingotti, born in Naples 16 February 1722, died Neuburg an der Donau 1 October 1808, was an operatic soprano.
 Besides achieving great success as a performer in Germany, Spain, France, Britain and Italy, she composed and published songs and is notable for being the first woman to manage an opera company in London.

 Training and career

 Regina Mingotti's father was an officer in the Austrian army, stationed in Italy, where she was born.
 He was re-assigned to Grätz in Silesia, where he died, and Regina was put into the care of her uncle.
 He entered her into a convent, where she was given singing lessons.